-If equipped, the fuel door unlocks when the vehicle doors are unlocked.
-See Remote Keyless Entry (RKE) System Operation $\Rightarrow$ 7.
+The fuel door unlocks when the vehicle doors are unlocked.
+See Remote Keyless Entry (RKE) System Operation \Rightarrow 7.

 To open the fuel door, push and release the rearward center edge of the door.

 The capless refueling system does not have a fuel cap.
 Fully insert and latch the fill nozzle, begin fueling.